Council Bluffs man sentenced to prison for killing Bellevue teen

 Bellevue police said Zalopany, a senior at Bellevue East High School, was killed while being robbed on West 31st Avenue just east of Offutt Air Force Base.

-Sarpy County District Judge Stefanie Martinez sentenced Faison to 18-20 years on the manslaughter charge and 40-50 years on the firearm possession charge, which carries a mandatory minimum of three years.
+Sarpy County District Judge Stefanie Martinez sentenced Faison to 18 to 20 years on the manslaughter charge and 40 to 50 years on the firearm possession charge, which carries a mandatory minimum of three years.
 The charges are to be served one after the other, said Deputy Sarpy County Attorney Scott Earl.

 People are also reading…